DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copy_method.md

 ### Example

-- when you use the method without arguments, the elements from the selection list are copied:
+- call the method without arguments to copy elements from the selection list

 ~~~js {5}
 const editor = new dhx.DiagramEditor("editor_container", {